Blezz24078/MTNetLab/README.md

 # GITRECONVIRUS.py [2.0.1]
 This virus is VERY HARMFUL if misused.
 If you run it right after downloading, nothing will happen.
 This is because it's unarmed.
 This is to keep the virus from getting accidentally run.
+There *are* some comments that should stay, it's fine to remove them.
 THIS IS NOT FULY TESTED, NO GAURANTEED RESULTS.

 HOW TO ARM: